mglantz/advanced-networking-workshop/labs/lab-1/README.md

 Now that you understand a bit better about containerlab, it's time to create your own network test environment.

-:boom: Go to your $LABDIR/containerlab directory.
+:boom: Task 1: Go to your $LABDIR/containerlab directory.
 ```
 $ cd $LABDIR/containerlab
 ```

-:boom: Create a simple containerlab definition, which spins up two Arista cEOS switches which are connected to each other, as follows:
+:boom: Task 2: Create a simple containerlab definition, which spins up two Arista cEOS switches which are connected to each other, as follows:
 * Save your work in the containerlab directory and name the file lab1.yml.
 * kinds: should be ceos and image needs to be set to: localhost/ceos:4.32.0F
 * Call your nodes leaf1 and leaf2